AfhamAdian/Gmail_Service/Readme.md

     EMAIL=your-email@gmail.com
     PASSWORD=your-email-password
     ```
-4. Place the files you want to attach (`resume.pdf` and ) in the root directory of the project.
+4. Place the files you want to attach (`resume.pdf` and ) in the attachments directory of the project.

 ## Usage